A tropical paradise called Tulum is waiting for anyone volunteering in Mexico.

 The Sleepy City Of Valladolid

 Mexico is full of gems, including the pretty city of Valladolid.
-Plan on hoping on a bus for two hours and arriving in a city that is full of colonial style buildings in the city square, renting bikes to the churros stands on the opposite end of the main market, or wandering the colorful streets.
+Plan on hopping on a bus for two hours and arriving in a city that is full of colonial style buildings in the city square, renting bikes to the churros stands on the opposite end of the main market, or wandering the colorful streets.
 There are also cenotes to swim in here if you want to cool off.
 Get our guide to Valladolid here.